Solaris Shade and Harvest Module

 Under Automation → Tasks, confirm these builtin tasks are enabled:

-| Task | Interval | Action |
+| Task | Typical interval | Role |

 |---|---|---|

-solaris-harvest | 1 min | module.solaris.apply_harvest |
+solaris-harvest | 1 min | Backup harvest reconcile if ALS events were missed |

-solaris-glare | 5 min | module.solaris.apply_glare |
+solaris-glare | 5 min | Shade position update from sun and cloud cover |

-Step 7: Verify operation
+Step 7: Verify on the Status tab

 Zone tunables vs module defaults